rubengp99/aftim-rest-api/README.md

             "prev": "First Page"
         }

-On the other hand we can also do a request to create data, in this case we'll make a group
+On the other hand we can also do a request to create data, in this case we'll make a group, the optional fields could be guessed

 Route: `POST: http://localhost:81/api/conceptos`